xuzhen-he/xuzhen-he.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a researcher in computational geomechanics and I have my PhD degree from Cambridge.
+I am a researcher in computational geomechanics.
+I had my PhD degree from Cambridge, where I got a full scholarship from Jesus College and the Cambridge Trust (Raymond and Helen Kwok Scholarhsip).
+I also received the John Winbolt Prize 2015 from Cambridge.

 My research interests are the micro-mechnaics of granular materials and the applicaiton of mesh-free methods in engineering problems.